 It would seem that Whole Foods — and many other retailers — have pinpointed that hand-lettering holds appeal for a lot of people.
 In a world where computer fonts are an easily accessible norm, hand-lettering stands out as a delightful anomaly!
 This principle also applies outside the realm of advertising: virtually any paper good benefits from hand-drawn letters.

 In today’s post, my goal is to teach a new hand-lettered alphabet to you that you can easily create at home: it’s called George Style.
 George Style hand-lettering provides a pleasing contrast to many of the beautiful, flourishy dip pen calligraphy styles here on the TPK website.
 It features straight, clean lines with a hint of quirk and artistry!
 The George is a hand-lettering style that looks good on anything from wedding invitations to magazine covers.
-To make it, you’ll first need either the free exemplar (which will show you what George Style capital letters look like) or the premium exemplar (which features the entire alphabet, including lowercase letters and numbers, letter formation instructions, and more).
-As explained in the premium exemplar, you’ll want to start by drawing three evenly-spaced pencil guidelines for each line of lettering that you wish to create.
+To make it, you’ll first need the exemplar (which features the entire alphabet, including lowercase letters and numbers, letter formation instructions, and more).
+As explained in the exemplar, you’ll want to start by drawing three evenly-spaced pencil guidelines for each line of lettering that you wish to create.

 You don’t absolutely need a ruler to create George Style Hand-Lettering, but it helps you to make letters that look nice and clean.
 I like to use a parallel glider (a.k.a. rolling ruler) to make straight edges on letters that include long, skinny rectangles (like “H”, “E”, “N”, “R”, “Y”, and L” below).
 For letters that have curves (like “O”), you’ll just free-hand draw!
 There’s no need to draw the letters in pencil first: you can dive straight in with a smudge-proof pen such as Micron.